Last Updated on 17 December, 2020 by Veronica

 Free Tour of Berlin

-Along the way, the guide tells a lot of interesting things, which marked the twentieth century.
+Along the way, the guide tells many exciting things which marked the twentieth century.

-Guided walking Tour Berlin Wall and Cold War
+Guided walking Tour of the Berlin Wall and Cold War

 Let’s learn the secrets of the Western Bloc and the East Bloc.
-You’re going to visit Norbanhof’s ghost station.
+But, first, you’re going to visit Norbanhof’s ghost station.

 You’ll visit the Bernauer Strasse Memorial on the Berlin Wall.
-You’ll see the mark of the tunnels that were used to escape the communist regime.
+You’ll see the mark of the tunnels used to escape the communist regime.

 We also visited the Wall Documentation Museum, the Reconciliation Church, and the East Side Gallery, the best-preserved stretch of the Berlin Wall, and here ends the free tour.